AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. seealso::
-   You should also go back to **at least three** already published calculators and **add a link** pointing to your new calculator after it has been published.
+   You should also go back to **at least one, at most three** already published calculators and **add a link** pointing to your new calculator after it has been published.
 You can find more about this in the :ref:`Links from previous calculators <trelloLinks>` section.

 10. Sometimes, if you are lucky, you will find relevant keywords in old calculators.
 But most of the time, you will have to **add one or two lines to include a link** to your newly created calculators.
 Try to follow the same guidelines as mentioned above in doing so.